 19.2.1 Players and coaches shall refrain from conduct that may unfairly affect an opponent, offend spectators or bring the game into disrepute.
 Examples are: abusive language, deliberately breaking the ball or hitting it out of the playing area, kicking the table or surrounds or disrespect to match officials.

-19.2.2 If at any time a player or coach commits a serious offence the umpire shall suspend play and report immediately to the referee.
-For less serious offences the umpire may, on the first occasion, hold up a yellow card and warn the offender that any further offence is liable to incur penalties.
+19.2.2 If at any time a player or coach commits a serious offense the umpire shall suspend play and report immediately to the referee.
+For less serious offenses the umpire may, on the first occasion, hold up a yellow card and warn the offender that any further offense is liable to incur penalties.

-19.2.3 If a player who has been warned commits a second offence in the same individual or team match, the umpire shall award one point to the player's opponent and after a further offence he shall award two points to his opponent, each time holding up a yellow and a red card together.
+19.2.3 If a player who has been warned commits a second offense in the same individual or team match, the umpire shall award one point to the player’s opponent and after a further offense he shall award two points to his opponent, each time holding up a yellow and a red card together.

 19.2.4 If a player against whom 3 penalty points have been awarded in the same individual or team match continues to misbehave the umpire shall suspend play and report immediately to the referee.

 19.2.5 A warning or penalty incurred by either player of a doubles pair shall apply to the pair, but not to the non-offending player in a subsequent individual match of the same team match.
 At the start of a doubles match the pair shall be regarded as having incurred the higher of any warnings or penalties incurred by either player in the same team match.